0xPolygonID/tutorials/mkdocs/docs/circuits/main-circuits.md

 - [`credentialAtomicQueryMTP.circom`](main-circuits.md#credentialatomicquerymtp), checks that a claim issued to the prover (and added to issuer's Claims Tree) satisfies a query set by the verifier.
 - [`credentialAtomicQuerySig.circom`](main-circuits.md#credentialatomicquerysig) checks that a claim issued to the prover (and signed by the Issuer) satisfies a query set by the verifier.

-You can find all the source code on [Github - Iden3 Circuits](https://github.com/iden3/circuits) and here are the details of the [Iden3 Protocol Phase2 Trusted Setup Ceremony](https://github.com/iden3/phase2ceremony#auth-circuit)
+> You can find all the source code on [Github - Iden3 Circuits](https://github.com/iden3/circuits).
+All the proving and verification keys necessary to use the circuits were generated after a Trusted Setup Ceremony.
+Details here:  [Iden3 Protocol Phase2 Trusted Setup Ceremony](https://github.com/iden3/phase2ceremony#auth-circuit)

 ## stateTransition